PuZZleDucK/NameSorterAssessment/readme.md

 - The problem description describes invoking the program like so: ```name-sorter ./unsorted-names-list.txt```.
 However dotnet core seems to (by design) not produce standalone executables in the interests of platform independence.
 I have created a short build script that converts the .dll file produced by dotnet into an executable usable on linux systems but have not tested if this works on windows or mac.
 - Performance limit on total file size (name count or length) in relation to machine memory.
 Difficult to overcome without overengineering (sort input into subcategories first, file buffering, etc)
 - NuGet going down can cause build and tests to fail :(
+- The final three integration tests reveal some issues with the windows build.
+"Madona\r\n" not equal to "Madona\r\n"... not sure how to debug that :/

 ## The Plan